-It is true there is a minor injury cap in Alberta, passed at the urging of the insurance industry lobby that caps “soft tissue” injuries which is defined as a sprain (1st, 2nd, and 3rd degree), strain (1st, 2nd, and 3rd degree), or WAD I or WAD II injury (whiplash associated disorder) caused by a motor vehicle collision, THAT DOES NOT RESULT IN A SERIOUS IMPAIRMENT.
-If your injury fits this definition your damages for pain and suffering at approximately $5,202.00 in 2019, plus treatment costs, plus loss of wages, plus some other heads of damages.
+It is true there is a minor injury cap in Alberta passed at the urging of the insurance industry lobby that caps “soft tissue” injuries which is defined as a sprain (1st, 2nd, and 3rd degree), strain (1st, 2nd, and 3rd degree), or WAD I or WAD II injury (whiplash associated disorder) caused by a motor vehicle collision, THAT DOES NOT RESULT IN A SERIOUS IMPAIRMENT.
+If your injury fits this definition your damages for pain and suffering will be capped at approximately $5,296.00 in 2020, plus treatment costs, plus loss of wages, plus some other heads of damages.
 But the Minor Injury Regulation is an ambiguous, complex piece of legislation and so the courts have now interpreted that legislation.
-In layman’s terms it basically says that any soft tissue injury that goes on for more than 10 or 12 months is not a “minor injury” that the Alberta Legislature intended to cap, but is now in fact a chronic pain case that is deserving of far more compensation than $5,202.00 for pain and suffering.
+In layman’s terms it basically says that any soft tissue injury that goes on for more than 6 months is not a “minor injury” that the Alberta Legislature intended to cap, but is now in fact a chronic pain case that is deserving of far more compensation than $5,296.00 for pain and suffering.
 This is only common sense.